JuliaComputing/OpenAPI.jl/docs/src/userguide.md

 - `timeout`: optional timeout to apply for server methods (default `OpenAPI.Clients.DEFAULT_TIMEOUT_SECS`)
 - `long_polling_timeout`: optional timeout to apply for long polling methods (default `OpenAPI.Clients.DEFAULT_LONGPOLL_TIMEOUT_SECS`)
 - `pre_request_hook`: user provided hook to modify the request before it is sent
+- `escape_path_params`: Whether the path parameters should be escaped before being used in the URL (true by default).
+This is useful if the path parameters contain characters that are not allowed in URLs or contain path separators themselves.
+- `chunk_reader_type`: The type of chunk reader to be used for streaming responses.
 - `verbose`: whether to enable verbose logging

 The `pre_request_hook` must provide the following two implementations:
 - `pre_request_hook(ctx::OpenAPI.Clients.Ctx) -> ctx`
 - `pre_request_hook(resource_path::AbstractString, body::Any, headers::Dict{String,String}) -> (resource_path, body, headers)`

+The `chunk_reader_type` can be one of `LineChunkReader`, `JSONChunkReader` or `RFC7464ChunkReader`.
+If not specified, then the type is automatically determined based on the return type of the API call.
+Refer to the [Streaming Responses](#Streaming-Responses) section for more details.

 The `verbose` option can be one of:
 - `false`: the default, no verbose logging